Social Media Networking

 Young family members or friends likely will be fluent in social media.
 They may be able to help set up an account and also offer tips and tricks on how to use it.
 There also are many resources online (see Resources below) that provide guidance for successfully choosing and using social media sites.
 The following social media sites are commonly used by small businesses:

-• Facebook: A means for becoming socially integrated with a network of people, sharing both business and personal information.
+- Facebook: A means for becoming socially integrated with a network of people, sharing both business and personal information.

-• Instagram: A means for sharing photographs and videos.
+- Instagram: A means for sharing photographs and videos.

-• Twitter: A means for sharing short messages (maximum of 140 characters).
+- Twitter: A means for sharing short messages (maximum of 140 characters).
 Often used to relay information about activities as they happen.

 Effective Social Media

-Social media is most effective when the user not only maintain up-to-date business information (e.g., product availability, daily activities) and responds quickly to customers, but also provides information of general-interest (e.g., fishing/ocean conditions, product photographs provided by customers, upcoming television shows highlighting seafood).
+Social media is most effective when the user not only maintains up-to-date business information (e.g., product availability, daily activities) and responds quickly to customers, but also provides information of general-interest (e.g., fishing/ocean conditions, product photographs provided by customers, upcoming television shows highlighting seafood).